pn1616/amfoss_tasks/task-09/README.md

 # GeoQuest

-By this time, I was feeling quite burnt out.
-I had to work twice as hard to catch up on the two weeks I lost because I didn't have Ubuntu initially.
-I also had to install Flutter for this task.
+I installed Flutter for this task.
 Understanding Dart wasn't easy for me, and I encountered issues with the map functionality.
 I dedicated around three days to try different code alterations and make it work.
 However, as the deadline approached, I decided to drop this task.
 Instead, I focused on completing a few additional tasks and adding final touches to the tasks I had already worked on.

 - installed flutter